St Barths is open again to ALL travel and tourism!

 Q What if I have to cancel last minute due to a Covid related issue?

-A Concerning our specific Covid-19 cancellation policy – if travel is impossible due to Covid-19 illness, restrictions, or change of government advice concerning travel, we would roll over deposits for a future stay, valid for 18 months.
+A We are currently offering a Risk-Free Booking & Accommodation policy …. if travel is impossible due to Covid-19 illness, restrictions, or change of government advice concerning travel, the booking would be changeable without penalty and any deposits rolled over for a future stay, valid for 18 months.

-Q Are shops, restaurants and water sports and other activities open this summer?
+Q Are shops, restaurants and water sports and other activities open this season?

 Q Will I have to quarantine on return to my country of residence?